h2oai/h2o-2/h2o-docs/source/tutorial/rf.rst

 RF Predict
 """"""""""

-To generate a prediction, click the *Predict!* link at the top of the RFView page or go to the drop-down **Score** menu and select *Predict*.
+To generate a prediction, click the *Score on dataset* link at the top of the RFView page or go to the drop-down **Score** menu and select *Predict*.

 The predict function requires a .hex key associated with a model.
 To find the .hex key, go to the drop-down **Admin** menu and select *Jobs*.